Hurricane Michael batters Florida Panhandle with 155 mph winds

 “Satellite images of Michael’s evolution on Tuesday night were, in a word, jaw-dropping,” wrote Bob Henson, a meteorologist with weather site Weather Underground.

-Hurricane centre Director Ken Graham said on Facebook that Michael would be the worst storm in recorded history to hit the Panhandle.
+Hurricane center Director Ken Graham said on Facebook that Michael would be the worst storm in recorded history to hit the Panhandle.

 “Going back through records to 1851 we can’t find another Cat 4 in this area, so this is unfortunately a historical and incredibly dangerous and life-threatening situation,” he said.